Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

-Write a Bash script that loops from 1 to 10 and:
+Write a Bash script that displays numbers from 1 to 20 and:

-displays bad luck for the 4th loop iteration
+displays 4 and then bad luck from China for the 4th loop iteration

-displays good luck for the 8th loop iteration
+displays 9 and then bad luck from Japan for the 9th loop iteration

-displays Best School for the other iterations
+displays 17 and then bad luck from Italy for the 17th loop iteration

 Requirements: